Muna Al Gurg

 Muna Easa Al Gurg is an Emirati businessperson and philanthropist.
-She is the Vice Chairperson and Director of Retail of Easa Saleh Al Gurg Group, a conglomerate headquartered in the United Arab Emirates.
+She is the Vice Chairperson and Director of Retail of Easa Saleh Al Gurg Group, a conglomerate headquartered in the United Arab Emirates, and the founder of Meem Foundation.

 In 2025 she was ranked 1st amongst powerful businesswomen leading the largest family-owned companies by Forbes Middle East.

-She is the founder of Meem Foundation.
+In 2026, Time Magazine named her one of the 100 most influential philanthropists of the year.

 Background and career

 Al Gurg was born in Dubai.
 She is the daughter of Sir Easa Saleh Al Gurg, a businessman and former Ambassador to the United Kingdom and the Republic of Ireland, and Soraya Kazim.

 Al Gurg holds an MBA from London Business School and a BA in Business Administration from the American University in Dubai.

 In 2001 she joined her family's business, the Easa Saleh Al Gurg Group, a conglomerate based in the United Arab Emirates, as director of marketing and communications.
 She worked closely with her father and founder of the business Easa Saleh Al Gurg and her eldest sister Raja Al Gurg who is managing director of the business.
 Since 2009, she has been a board member of the company and Director of Retail, responsible for strategy and operational development of the group’s international and local retail brands.

 In July 2020, Al Gurg joined the board of HSBC Bank Middle East Limited.

 In 2022, Al Gurg was appointed Vice Chairperson to the Easa Saleh Al Gurg Group.